-1On transit corridors, use bus bulbs if space allows to ease boarding, reduce sidewalk congestion, and allow buses to easily re-enter traffic.
-This should typically be done
+I. On transit corridors, use bus builbs if space allows to ease boarding, reduce sidewalk congestion, and allow buses to easily re-enter traffic.
+This should typically be done only if there is a second lane for vehicles to continue around stopped buses.

-^j Care must be taken when applying minimum values for parking and lane width to provide sufficient space as to avoid side-swipe collisions.
-If adjacent vehicle lanes are selected at minimum width, then parking width needs to be sufficient for a buffer.
-K Red and orange bike lane routes on the Master Bicycle Plan should include buffers.
+J. "High Traffic" and "Medium Traffic" lane routes on the Master Bicycle Plan should include buffers.
 Separation buffer between bike lane and vehicle lane should be implemented via parallel lane edge stripes with a periodic cross-hatch.

-^I When constraints are prohibitive, consider 10-foot lane width as the minimum.
+K. When constraints are prohibitive, consider 10-foot iane width as the minimum.

-^m12-foot lane includes the width of the gutter pan, if integral curb and gutter is used n A pedestrian refuge should be a raised median with a minimum width of 6 feet.
-Wider medians up to 30 feet exist and may be implemented where fitting for boulevards.
+L. Travel lane includes the width of the gutter pan, if integral curb and gutter is used.

+M. Medians less than 6 feet wide are considered traffic channelization.
+A pedestrian refuge is a raised median with a minimum width of 6 feet.
+Wider medians may be